|Name||Programme for Strengthening of Public Institutions in Bosnia and Herzegovina|

 Impact – achievements to date

-The work in the thematic area of “PAR Planning and Coordination and EU Integration” focused on institutions that have a key role in the implementation of the public administration reform and the EU integration process: PARCO and DEI.
-The interventions strengthened the capacities of these institutions in their endeavours to coordinate the process of PAR, subsequently fulfilling the requirements for EU integration.
-The programme provided support in the process of vertical and horizontal coordination of PAR and EU integration, with the aim improving the overall quality and effectiveness of the coordination processes.
-The tools used to enhance the capacity and knowledge of the partner institutions include: round tables, workshops, conferences, trainings, publications etc. As a result of the program interventions DEI and PARCO have improved their efficiency and functionality specifically in terms of providing support to other institutions, which are involved in the process of public administration reform and European integration.
+In the thematic area of “PAR Planning and Coordination and EU Integration”, focusing on PARCO and DEI as the main institutions for public administration reform and European integration, the programme provided technical expertise to the vertical and horizontal coordination in order to improve the overall quality and effectiveness of the coordination processes.
+It organised roundtables, workshops, conferences, training and publications to enhance the capacities of the partner institutions.
+As a result, DEI and PARCO have improved their efficiency and functionality, specifically in terms of providing support to other institutions involved in the processes of public administration reform and European integration.

-In the thematic area of “Public Procurement and E-Governance” the programme supported the partner institutions in further development of the capacities and qualifications of civil servants responsible for public procurement procedures through trainings, training materials, manuals and study visits.
-In addition the programme provided support to the development of a web portal for public procurement (www.ejn.gov.ba).
-This portal serves as an easily accessible, transparent and user-friendly e-procurement system, which acts as an important tool for improvement of efficiency, accessibility and transparency in public procurement.
-With regard to the public procurement review mechanism in BiH the programme supported the Procurement Review Body to become a more effective, efficient and transparent body by introducing a document management system and by supporting the board to make their decisions available to the public.
+In the thematic area of “Public Procurement and E-Governance”, the capacities and qualifications of the civil servants responsible for public procurement procedures have improved.
+Also with programme support, a website for public procurement has been developed which provides an easily accessible, transparent and user-friendly e-procurement system.
+This is an important tool for improving the efficiency, accessibility and transparency of public procurement.
+The Procurement Review Body has introduced a document management system, which is helping it to become a more effective, efficient and transparent body and supports it in making its decisions available to the public.